Radiotherapy

 What does radiotherapy do?

-The area to be irradiated varies from patient to patient.
-The duration of the radiation treatment, the intensity and the radiation schedule (the number of radiations) may also vary.
+The exact area to be treated varies from patient to patient.
+The duration, intensity, and number of sessions are always determined individually.